 Instructions

-- Melt butter and olive oil in a large stockpot or Dutch oven over medium-low heat.
-Add in the onions, shallots, and garlic and season with salt and pepper.
-Cook until deep golden brown and caramelized, about 40 minutes to an hour.
-Be sure to stir often so that the onions don't burn.
+- Add in the onions, shallots, and garlic and season with salt and pepper.
+Cook slowly over low heat, until deep golden brown and caramelized, about 1 ½ to 2 hours.
+Be sure to stir occasionally so that the onions don't burn.

 - Stir in the flour and cook for 1-2 minutes (this removes the flour taste).